-By shortly pressing the SET key once, with the help of the rotary knob the squelch level can be adjusted.
+In the Squelch Menu SQL the squelch level can be adjusted with the help of the VOL/SEL rotary knob.
 (Note: This is not related in any way to the intercom functionality.)

-This is a threshold that has to be exceeded by radio signal levels from other transmitters, in order to activate the reception circuitry.
+This is a threshold that has to be exceeded by radio signal levels from other transmitters in order to activate the reception circuitry.
 The higher the number, the stronger the radio signals have to be in order to be received.